asyncapi/generator/docs/asyncapi-file.md

 In the following sections, you will learn how to use either the **asyncapiString** or the **asyncapiDocument** in your template.

-#### Method 1: asyncapiString + template ##
+#### Method 1: asyncapiString + template
-The first way to generate an message-based API template using the generator tool is by using the asyncapiString.
+The first way to generate a message-based API template using the generator tool is by using the asyncapiString.
 The asynapiString is a stringified version of the specification YAML or JSON file you pass as a parameter to the CLI `ag` command.
-During the generation process, the generator library calls `generator.originalAsyncAPI` which returns a stringified version of the original spec file.
-This stringified version is what the generator library passes to the renderer engine and the renderer engine makes it accessible in your output alias the template.
+During the generation process, the generator library calls `generator.originalAsyncAPI`, which returns a stringified version of the original spec file.
+This stringified version is what the generator library passes to the render engine, and the render engine makes it accessible in your output alias the template.

 **An example of an asyncapiString:**
 ```